 - Orientation and induction to the program

-- Certificate of participation
+- Certificate of weeks completed in your volunteering

 - Accident insurance during your volunteering

-- Civil liability insurance for your volunteering activities
+- Civil liability for your activity

 - Flight to the country